KFreon/KaelsKabbage/content/posts/2023-06-10-my-journey-with-maui/index.md

 - Scrolling
   - I had difficulties getting scrolling working, perhaps because it was in a Popup.
   - `CollectionView` with an `ItemTemplate` set tended to work better than just a `ScrollView`
+- `CollectionView` cannot contain `ViewCell`.
+It fails cryptically with "Specified cast is not found".
+Use `ListView` instead.

 You can see the full solution [on Github](https://github.com/KFreon/MAUIExampleWithEFCore) for more context and information.